sqlwatch/docs/getting-started.md

 It must be installed on each monitored SQL Server instance.

 The project has been developed in Visual Studio Data Tools and the base for deployments are Data Application Tier Packages (DacPac).
-This makes installation very simple and the easiest way is to install with [dbatools](https://dbatools.io/).
+You can install SQLWATCH in several ways:

 - TOC
 {:toc}

 ## Install with dbatools

-dbatools support multi-server installation with a single command:
+[dbatools](https://dbatools.io/) support multi-server installation with a single command:

 ### Stable Release